← Back to blog

 Beyond licensing, researchers frequently cite several other constraints:

 No offline access.
-BioRender is entirely web-based, with no offline functionality.
+BioRender is entirely web-based.
 For researchers in environments with unreliable internet—field sites, travel, or network outages—this is a genuine constraint.

 Narrow disciplinary focus.
 BioRender's icon library is deep in molecular biology and cell biology but thinner in other scientific areas.
 Clinical medicine, surgery, anatomy, and the physical sciences have noticeably less coverage.
 Researchers in these fields often find themselves searching for icons that simply don't exist in the library.